zzzprojects/learn-orm/tutorials/ncalc/simple-expressions.md

 }
 ```

-You can also evaluate the `System.Math` functions directly as shown in the below example.
+You can also evaluate the `System.Math` functions directly, as shown in the below example.

 ```csharp
 public static void Example2()